FAQs

 What kind of alarm requires an alarm permit?

-I didn't know an alarm permit is a requirement now I have a bill for a false alarm what can I do?
+I didn't know an alarm permit is a requirement and now I have a bill for a false alarm.
+What can I do?

-If you received a letter billing for a false alarm and this is your first false alarm, you now have the opportunity to obtain a permit.
-If the completed permit application and permit fee are returned to the Police Department within 30 days the first false alarm fine is waived
+If you receive a letter billing for a false alarm and this is your first false alarm, you now have the opportunity to obtain a permit.
+If the completed permit application and permit fee are returned to the Police Department within 30 days, the first false alarm fine is waived.

 What happens if I do not pay the permit fee?

-If an annual permit is not paid the location is still monitored for false alarms.
-If a false alarm occurs the alarm owner is assessed a fine for each false alarm and is billed accordingly.
-If false alarm fines are not paid the charges are sent to collections.
+If an annual permit is not paid, the location is still monitored for false alarms.
+If a false alarm occurs, the alarm owner is assessed a fine for each false alarm and billed accordingly.
+If false alarm fines are not paid, the charges are sent to collections.

 Will I be mailed a paper permit?

 No. The City of San Bernardino does not issue paper alarm user permits.
-You are issued a permit number and your permit information is kept in a computer database at the Police Department.
+You are issued a permit number, and your permit information is kept in a computer database with the Police Department.

 What is a renewal year?